 Beaconstac serves as a proximity marketing data platform that gathers all the analytics needed to iterate on campaigns.
 It helps marketers understand customer’s spending habits and product preferences, enabling them to create highly personalized and targeted beacon campaigns.
 Some of the important analytics on Beaconstac platform are -

 You can promote your online store from your offline premises or push notifications to the people in the vicinity of your store to download your shopping app.
-For example, You can shout out an exciting offer through your app and lure the user with to visit your store or entice the user to download your app when the she is shopping in your store.
+For example, you can shout out an exciting offer through your app and entice the user with a reason to visit your store as well.
+In general, beacons bridge the existing gap between the offline and the online, which major advertising tools do not provide.
+You can also encourage the user to download your app when they are shopping in your store.

 Depending on the kind of beacons you are using, indoor beacons, long range beacons, keychain beacons, pocket beacons and outdoor beacons, the activation process will vary.
 Some of these requires you to insert batteries whereas some of them have inbuilt batteries.
 Here a comparison -